dianapopova/InfluenceMax/README.md

 IM_flat is the program to run; cnr-2000-t is the basename for the graph; 0.1 is p, the probability of edge existence;
 32 is the value of beta (coefficient for calculating the weight of hypergraph); and 10 is k, the number of seeds.

+Or,

+...

+java -Xmx16g -Xss16g -cp "../lib/*":"../bin" NoSingles uk100K-t 0.001 0.1 10

+...

+NoSingles is the program to run; uk100K-t is the basename for the graph; 0.001 is p, the probability of edge existence; 0.1 is the value of epsilon (allowed error); and 10 is k, the number of seeds to compute.

 # Contacts
 If you have a question, please, send e-mail to dpopova@uvic.ca or thomo@uvic.ca